 If you’ve never had newborn photos done before, you likely have no idea what to expect and may have some questions.
 And if you are choosing a newborn photographer, I hope you will find the following information helpful.

 Firstly decide if you prefer the lifestyle look (done in the client’s home without posing the baby) or would rather the posed studio newborn art look.
-Once you know which style you prefer, then you only need to look at images in those styles.
-They really are quite different and by the time you get your photos it’s too late to change your mind in most instances as babies grow so fast!
+Once you know which style you prefer, then you only need to look at photographers who shoot your preferred style.
+Lifestyle and posed are really are quite different and by the time you get your photos it’s too late to change your mind as babies grow so fast!

 With newborn photography, things aren’t always what they seem.
 Some newborn photos are composite images, that is, made up of several photos then put together in Photoshop.
 They are done this way to ensure the baby’s safety.
 Not all poses require this, but any pose that involves hanging, ‘froggy’ or anything that looks unsupported actually had someone’s hands in one of the images, and may also have had a bean bag underneath.
 Glass should never be used.
 It’s not worth the risk.
 Photographers will sometimes show behind the scenes images to show the safety precautions taken.
 They do this because beginners or DIY-ers might attempt to copy poses without knowing how they are actually done, and no-one wants a baby to get hurt!
-Posed newborn photography requires a great deal of training, practice and knowledge.
-We take workshops, do online training and spend time in discussion forums to be able to do this, and do it well.
 Photoshop skills are a must to create these special images.

 You can book once you know your due date, booking in the second or third trimester is great, then you will not have to worry about finding a photographer after the baby is born.
 If you wait until you are home from the hospital before you even start looking, you may not get in before the baby loses those darling newborn qualities.
-They are newborns for only a couple of weeks, so don’t wait until they are in size 2 diapers.
 As they grow, they become more alert, sleep less, and lose flexibility, making it much more difficult to get squishy perfectly posed newborn images.
 It’s not impossible, but not guaranteed either.

-Newborn photographers know that babies don’t always come exactly when 40 weeks are up, so most will put your due date in their calendar and leave space around it to accommodate your session, but do remember that we might plan on 2-4 babies a week and sometimes they all come at once, so being flexible with which day you can do photos is really helpful.
+Newborn photographers know that babies don’t always come exactly when 40 weeks are up, so most will put your due date in their calendar and leave space around it to accommodate your session.
+Being flexible with which day you can do photos is really helpful, as sometimes the babies arrive all around the same time!

 Don’t have your photos done the day after surgery… either wait until he is healed or have the photos done first.